Application Deadline: May 23

 Purpose: To increase participation in CEE on the part of teachers and teacher educators (including graduate students and student teachers) from historically underrepresented groups whose presence and whose contributions are central to the full realization of our professional goals.

-Any teacher, teacher educator, or prospective teacher (graduate students and student teachers) in the English Language Arts, who is an NCTE member and represents an historically underrepresented ethnic group in NCTE (African American, Asian American, Mexican American, Puerto Rican and other Latina/Latino American, and American Indian) and who has not previously appeared as a presenter at an NCTE annual conference.
+Eligibility: This grant offers up to two $500 awards for first-time NCTE Conference presenters who are members of groups historically underrepresented in NCTE and CEE.
+Any teacher, teacher educator, or prospective teacher (graduate students and student teachers) in the English Language Arts, who is an NCTE member and represents an historically underrepresented ethnic group in NCTE (African American, Asian American, Mexican American, Native Hawaiian, Puerto Rican and other Latina/Latino American, and American Indian) and who has not previously appeared as a presenter at an NCTE annual conference is eligible to apply.

 Award Criteria: Grants will be given to the applicant or applicants whose Program Proposal and past accomplishments indicate the greatest potential for contributing to the mission of CEE.

-- If your proposal is accepted, then by the deadline of May 23, 2016, please submit the following to email@example.com:
+2. If your proposal is accepted, then by the deadline of May 23, 2016, please submit the following to email@example.com:

 - A brief letter of application explaining how you anticipate your presentation (include your accepted proposal title) benefiting your colleagues.

 - A brief letter (no more than one page) describing your professional or pre-professional background.